-Our Curriculum Includes:
+Our Montessori curriculum Includes:

-Practical life activities: These activites help develop independence and confidence.
+Practical life activities: These activities help develop independence and confidence.
 The preschool's environment provides the child with carefully prepared activities to develop real life skills.
 These activities include preparing morning tea for the class, baking, cleaning up after food activities, dusting, polishing, and dressing skills.

 When shown how to do these activities children want to do them over and over again.
 By encouraging this instinctive repetition these activities build, among many things, concentration.